raspberrypi/style-guide/style-guide.md

 *   file system
 *   firewall
 *   FireWire – trademark
-*   Flash – capitalise *Flash* when referring to Flash memory.
+*   Flash – do not capitalise *Flash* when referring to flash memory.
 If for some reason you need to refer to the now-deprecated Adobe Flash, use *Flash* as an adjective, since it is a trademark.
 *   flash memory
 *   floating-point - adjective, as in 'floating-point number'
 *   forgo – not _forego_
-*   friend – can be used as a verb if referring to social networking.
+*   friend – can be used as a verb if referring to social networking, but this is grim and unlovely.
 See *unfriend*.
 *   FTP – File Transfer Protocol (note capitalisation)
 *   full-screen
 *   function keys

 ###G

 *   g – gram(s).
-Use a numeral with g and use a space between the numeral and g. *The teabag weighs 7 g.*
+Use a numeral with g and no space between the numeral and g. *The teabag weighs 7g.*
 *   gamer
 *   Gb – gigabit.
 No space between the number and Gb.
 *   GB – gigabyte.
 No space between the number and GB. *You'll need an 8GB SD card.*
 *   Gbps – gigabits per second.
 No space between number and Gbps.
 *   GBps – gigabytes per second.
 No space between number and GBps.
-*   Generation X – also Generation Xer (although this is ugly and should be avoided if possible)
+*   Generation X – not Generation Xer
-*   Generation Y
+*   Generation Y – this used to be the term of art.
+Since this style guide was conceived the term *millennials* has been coined and is now dominant in the culture.
+Feel free to use it.
 *   geolocation
 *   geotagging (noun – OK, gerund), geotag (verb)
 *   GHz – gigahertz.
 No space between the number and GHz.